-Once a parent has consented to have their child tested, usually based on referral from a teacher, the school has 15 days to prepare an assessment plan.
-Once the parents consent to the elements of that plan, the evaluation(s) must be conducted within 60 days.
+Once a parent agrees to have their child tested, usually based on referral from a teacher, the school has 15 days to prepare an assessment plan.
+Once the parents’ consent to the elements of that plan, the evaluation(s) must be conducted within 60 days.

 Assuming the child is diagnosed with a learning disability, the next step in the process is the development of what is called in most states the Individualized Educational Plan, or IEP.

-The IEP identifies the needs of the individual child, develops a plan to delivery the necessary instructional supports and services consistent to support progress, and provides procedural safeguards to ensure that the plan is implemented and its effectiveness maintained.
+The IEP identifies the needs of the individual child, develops a plan for the delivery of necessary instructional supports and services , and provides procedural safeguards to ensure that the plan is implemented and its effectiveness maintained.

-The IEP is a written document that has the following components.
+The IEP document has the following components :

-- A description of how those goals will be measured and when periodic reports and/or reassessments will be provided;
+- Describes how those goals will be measured and when periodic reports and/or reassessments are provided

 - What services will be necessary to help the child transition to secondary education

-The IEP is developed by a team usually consisting of at least four people: the child’s current teacher, the child’s parent(s) or a designated representative, a second school representative that has observed the student’s educational performance, and a special education specialist.
+The IEP is developed by a team including: the child’s current teacher, the child’s parent(s) or a designated representative, a second school representative that has observed the student’s educational performance, and a special education professional.
 Others may be added to the team, as appropriate, such as assessment professionals or other experts specializing in the child’s particular learning disability or disorder.

 Reviews of the IEP occur yearly and evaluations are based on periodic and annual reports.
-At least every three years, a re-evaluation is done to determine whether the child is still in need of special education services, and to make any additions or modifications if so.
+At least every three years, a re-evaluation occurs determining additions, modifications, or if the child still needs special education services.

 Parental involvement in the IEP process, including monitoring performance and responding to requests from teachers or school personnel, is the key to its success.